Gear Reviews8 min read

 • Available in sizes XS through XL

-What we found: The Tru-Fit is a strong all-around choice that balances safety with versatility.
-The dual-use design means you do not need to swap harnesses when you arrive at your destination.
-Fit adjustability is excellent, with five adjustment points for a secure custom fit.
+What I found: The Tru-Fit is a strong all-around choice that balances safety with versatility.
+You don't need to swap harnesses when you arrive at your destination.
+I tested this on my 2-year-old Australian shepherd, Maple, for six months straight.
+The fit adjustability is excellent.
+It features five adjustment points for a secure custom fit.
+Maple destroys anything not rated for power chewers.
+But the heavy-duty steel buckles hold up perfectly.

 3. PetSafe Happy Ride Deluxe Booster Seat